 What is R-Value?

 If you were to lie directly on the ground while camping, you would quickly get cold due to the heat transfer from your warm body to the cold ground.
 Even a sleeping bag would not be an effective barrier, as your body would be compressing its synthetic or down insulation.
-Thus, sleeping pads serve as the protective layer between you and the ground—and they do so to varying degrees, depending on the pad’s thickness, insulation, and more.
+Thus, sleeping pads serve as the protective layer between you and the ground—and they do so to varying degrees depending on thickness, insulation, and more.
 The pad’s level of insulation is denoted by its R-value.

 Sleeping Pad R-Value (Therm-a-Rest NeoAir XLite Max SV)